 - Eastern Australia: similar to south-western Australia.

 - In a spray-irrigated area in N.S.W.: breeding occurred year-round except during July (the coldest month).

 The male Zebra Finch courts a hen by hopping toward her with his tail angled toward her and the feathers of his neck, cheeks, breast, and flanks fluffed out.
-He will sing his song for her as he approaches the female with a series of pivoting jumps, or while he hops in a circle around the hen.
+He will sing his song for her as he approaches her with a series of pivoting jumps, or while he hops in a circle around her.
 As he moves closer, he frequently bows and wipes his bill on the perch.
 If the female accepts his courtship, she will crouch and quiver her tail to invite copulation.
 After mating, the male may also quiver his tail.
 This entire courtship sequence (including copulation) may be repeated several times each day.
-Although pair bonds are strong, extra-pair matings are a common occurrence reported in numerous scientific papers which have studied the zebra finch breeding in a colony fashion.
+Although pair bonds are strong, extra-pair matings and intra-specific brood parasitism are common occurrences reported in numerous scientific papers which have studied the zebra finch breeding in a colony fashion.
 This means that if several pairs are allowed to breed in the same enclosure, the paternity of the clutches cannot be guaranteed.

 Zebra nesting in just about anything.